1. Home>

 Want to explore other verb conjugations?

-Why not check out Formar – to form or see the complete list of verbs here.
+Why not check out Formar – to form, to make or see the complete list of verbs here.

 Back to top